-Law students help build businesses and spur economic development in New York’s Capital Region through the Community Economic Development Clinic—part of The Justice Center at Albany Law School.
+Law students spur economic development in New York’s Capital Region and sharpen their transactional legal skills through the Community Economic Development Clinic - part of The Justice Center at Albany Law School.

-Students, under the supervision of a professor or practicing attorney, learn key corporate law and deal closing skills, including client counseling and interviewing, negotiation, drafting, advocacy, and public speaking.
-Students learn the importance of pro bono and professional responsibility by servicing underserved populations such as the formerly incarcerated, immigrants, small business owners, and more.
+Students, under the supervision of a professor or staff attorney (all practicing attorneys) learn key corporate law and deal closing skills, including client counseling and interviewing, negotiation, drafting, advocacy, and public speaking.
+Students learn the importance of pro bono and professional responsibility by servicing underrepresented and under-resourced populations.

 The Community Economic Development Clinic was made possible by a generous donation by Edward P. Swyer and the Swyer Family Foundation.